konstantintutsch/website/_posts/2024-02-20-a-complete-guide-to-umami.md

 time: 2024-02-20 17:11:39 +0100
 ---

-{% include heading.html level=3 text="What is Umami?" %}
+### What is Umami?

 Umami is a self-hostable analytics platform.
 Like Google Analytics, but privacy preserving, open-source and without extreme tracking.
-You can have a look at <a data-umami-event="reference-umami" href="https://umami.is/">their website</a> if you're interested and want to learn more.
+You can have a look at [their website](https://umami.is/) if you're interested and want to learn more.

-{% include heading.html level=3 text="Self-hostig on Linux" %}
+### Self-hostig on Linux

 You can self-host Umami to ensure that all analytics data stays on your system and you have full control.

 The Umami developers also provide a cloud solution you can subscribe to if you don't feel comfortable self-hosting.

-{% include heading.html level=4 text="Prerequisites" %}
+#### Prerequisites

 - NodeJS `(v18.17+)` + npm
 - MySQL `(v5.7+)` or **PostgreSQL**<sup>used in this guide</sup> `(v12.14+)`
 - Apache2 <sup>or your webserver of choice</sup>
 - Certbot + webserver extension

-{% include heading.html level=4 text="Database setup" %}
+#### Database setup

 To initialize PostgreSQL, run this command on your system: